-I have travelled to various industries throughout the United States and recently in Australia to educate reliability technicians, engineers and maintenance groups in the area of reliability.
-I have found that almost all are experiencing the same challenges with regards to sustaining programs.
+I have traveled to various industries throughout the United States and recently to Australia to educate reliability technicians, engineers, and maintenance groups in the area of reliability.
+I have found that almost all are experiencing the same challenges with regard to sustaining programs.
 The only thing that’s different is the accent.
 Although I have encountered a variety of issues during my travels, a few always seem to be at the top of the list:

 - Not our “first go round”